- This event has passed.

 Sree Narayana Jayanthi Boat Race: unlike the other Kerala boat races which are competitive or ritual races, this race – more popularly known as the Kumarakom Boat Race – is to commemorate a famous Indian social reformer, Sree Narayana Guru, who visited the village of Kumarakom in 1903.
 There’s also a grand procession of the boats, accompanied by dance and music performances.
-The race takes place on Sree Narayana Guru Jayanthi Day which in 2020 fell on 2 September, in the village of Kumarakom.
+The race takes place on Sree Narayana Guru Jayanthi Day, in the village of Kumarakom.
 Kumarakom consists of a cluster of islands and is located about 14 km from the city of Kottayam.

 The beginning of the boat racing season in Kerala also marks the run-up to the Onam Festival in the same state, sometimes referred to as the Harvest Festival.
 Onam itself is an additional reason for visiting Kerala at this time.
 For more details, read our article on the Onam Festival in Kerala.